For people who are looking for TRADITIONAL Shaolin Kung Fu classes in Las Vegas...

 This temple is located within a forest, so when it was first built, the builder gave this temple its name.
 "Shaolin".
 The term Shaolin literally translates to "young forest"

 Let me explain...

-The people who chose to live here could be either Buddhist and Taoists.
-They were a class of Chinese society called monks.
-The monks of Shaolin Temple however, were not just regular monks they were warrior monks.
+The people who chose to live here could be either Buddhists and Taoists.
+The monks of Shaolin Temple, however, were not just regular monks they were warrior monks.
 These warrior monks were masters of the martial art of kung fu.

 Let me be a bit more specific…

 For most of its long history, China was virtually a lawless land.
 There were many tribes of marauding bandits that roamed the countryside looking for easy targets to seize.